 Texas Flight welcomes drone enthusiasts to complete their FAA Remote Pilot Certificate – Part

 107 Training.
 We have developed a robust weekend ground class for the full completion of the FAA Remote Pilot Certificate.

 The course curriculum follows the FAA Part 107 Training standards, including presentations on Airspace, Weather, Regulatory Requirements, Decision Making, and much more.

 Texas Flight is a recognized Award Winning Aviation Training Facility, and offer a high level of quality and experience for the FAA Remote Pilot Certificate.

 Are you considering obtaining your Remote Pilots Certificate?
 Wait no longer.
 Call us at (832) 717-0766 and ask for more details.
 To see the course outline and cost, please click here.
 You may also check our Calendar to view our next Part 107 class schedule.

-Texas Flight is an accredited testing center for CATS, a psi company, administering all FAA computer-based knowledge examinations within a quiet and conducive testing environment under strict security controls.
+Texas Flight is testing through “True Talent”, a PSI company, administering all FAA computer-based knowledge examinations within a quiet and conducive testing environment under strict security controls.

 Below are the current exam fees: